marina-or-not/portfolio/content/portfolio/work1.md

 ![golovy][1]

-A future videowork and exibhition that comes out of a collaboration with videoartist Nastya Kuzmina and dance dramaturg Liza Spivakovskaya
+Future videowork and exibhition that comes out of a collaboration with videoartist Nastya Kuzmina and dance dramaturg Liza Spivakovskaya

-![box1][2]
-![box2][3]
-![box3][4]

-photo credit - Nastya Kuzmina
+![tails][2]

+Future web series project in collaboration with multimedia duo 22 (Anna Shestakova and Ivan Susarin).

 [1]: /img/portfolio/SDVIG.png
-[2]: /img/portfolio/boxscan1.jpg
+[2]: /img/portfolio/withallthat.png
-[3]: /img/portfolio/boxscan2.jpg
-[4]: /img/portfolio/boxscan3.jpg